-- Patients receiving inpatient care may now have one patient representative per day.
+- Patients receiving inpatient care may now have one patient representative.

 - Patients receiving outpatient procedures may be accompanied by one patient representative.

-- Emergency department patients may be accompanied by one patient representative per day.
+- Emergency department patients may be accompanied by one patient representative.

-- Labor and Birth patients may have two patient representatives per day.
+- Labor and Birth patients may have two patient representatives.

-- Postpartum patients may have one patient representative per day.
+- NICU patients may have two patient representatives.

-- Pediatric patients under the age of 18 may have two designated visitors on the inpatient units per day.
+- Pediatric patients under the age of 18 may have two designated visitors on the inpatient units.

 - Due to space constraints and the goal to make safe social distancing possible, infusion patients may not have patient representatives/visitors with them for infusion appointments; however, one patient representative is welcome to accompany them for consults and follow-up appointments.

-- Inpatient Behavioral Health will continue with no visitors at this time, with the exception of inpatient child/adolescent areas where one parent per day is allowed.
+- Inpatient Behavioral Health will continue with no visitors at this time, with the exception of inpatient child/adolescent areas where one parent is allowed.

 - Out of an abundance of caution, patients who have tested positive for COVID-19, as well as those with pending test results, may not have a patient representative at this time.